QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	#the simulation loop ends here after all 'number_of_timesteps have been evaluated

-	#storing the finished simulation in a project as DTU_10MW_Demo_finished.qpr, you can open this file to view the results of the simulation inside QBlade's GUI
+	#storing the finished simulation in a project as NREL_5MW_Sample_completed, you can open this file to view the results of the simulation inside QBlade's GUI
 	QBLIB.storeProject(b"./NREL_5MW_Sample_completed.qpr")

+	#storing the simulation results in QBlade ASCII format in the file NREL_5MW_Sample_results.txt
+	QBLIB.exportResults(0,b"./",b"NREL_5MW_Sample_results",b"")

 	#closing the QBlade instance to free memory
 	QBLIB.closeInstance()